lklok66/ice/objc/demo/iPhone/router/README.txt

 to the Wifi interface, we'll use "192.168.1.3".

 The Mac OS X computer and the iPhone should now be able to communicate.
 You can try pinging the iPhone from you Mac OS X computer to verify it.

-On the iPhone, run router built with the project from this directory.
+On the iPhone, run the router application.
 The router application listens on port 12000 and on all network interfaces by defaut.

 You're now ready to try the Cocoa library or chat demo located in the demo/Cocoa directory of your Ice Touch distribution.
 To use the iPhone